OpenFreeEnergy/openfe/docs/guide/introduction.rst

    planner to generate the network, before saving each transformation as a JSON file.

-The commands used for set up the CLI are:
+The commands used to generate an :class:`AlchemicalNetwork` using the CLI are:

 * the :ref:`cli_plan-rbfe-network`
 * the :ref:`cli_plan-rhfe-network`